monash-emu/AuTuMN/apps/tuberculosis/regions/marshall_islands/outputs/README.md

 # To generate all the figures and tables for the manuscript

 ## Preliminary steps
 1. Put the PBI database containing all percentile outputs for all scenarios in "apps/tuberculosis/regions/marshall_islands/outputs/pbi_databases".
+2. Put a copy of the same PBI database in "data/outputs/calibrate/tuberculosis/marshall-islands/yyyy-mm-dd/" (to allow Step 3)
-2. Use Streamlit to create a raw csv file containing the posterior percentiles.
+3. Use Streamlit to create a raw csv file containing the posterior percentiles.
-3. Put the csv file into "apps/tuberculosis/regions/marshall_islands/outputs/parameter_posteriors".
+4. Put the csv file into "apps/tuberculosis/regions/marshall_islands/outputs/parameter_posteriors".

 ## Generating the output files